ProgrammingLover71/haxic/README.md

 * **Examples** are in `examples/`
 * Output or build artifacts may go into `out/` (e.g. `out/py`)
 * A build script (`build.bat`) is present for Windows users
-* Implemented in Haxe; code is parsed and either interpreted or compiled to a target backend
+* Implemented in Haxe; the source code is precompiled to Python/C++

 ---